 When you look at boilers by fuel type, you’re simply determining what is powering the boiler.
 More often than not, you’ll see gas boilers; natural gas is pretty easy to come by in Manitoba.
 Occasionally, however, you’ll see electric boilers, or even biomass boilers.
 Each of these fuel types comes with its own set of advantages and disadvantages.
 Are you aiming to be eco-friendly?
 Are you trying to find the least expensive cost?
 Depending on your needs, you may be suited to a specific fuel type.

 Finally, you might look at boilers by their function.
 There are some people who only use boilers to heat water – those might better be defined as hot water heaters.
 There are commercial and industrial boilers.
 There are boilers rated for high-density housing, and boilers rated for small homes.

 Honestly, categorizing every type of boiler is impossible in one blog – there are so many different ways a boiler can be built.
 That’s no surprise; they’ve been around for a long time.
-We offer Winnipeg commercial boiler repair.
+We offer Winnipeg boiler repair.
 We also do boiler replacement, and new installs.
 Get in touch with us!